Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \F {We conclude the proof by showing that Algorithm~\ref{alg:consensus} is an eventually loosely-self-stabilizing solution for binary consensus.}

-\begin{theorem} Let $R$ be an execution of Algorithm~\ref{alg:consensus} that starts in a well-initialized system state and during which every correct processor $p_i \in \sP$ invokes $\mathsf{propose}_i()$ exactly once.
+\begin{theorem} Let $R$ be an execution of Algorithm~\ref{alg:consensus} that starts in a well-initialized system state and during which every correct node $p_i \in \sP$ invokes $\mathsf{propose}_i()$ exactly once.
 Execution $R$ implements a loosely-self-stabilizing and randomized solution for binary consensus that can tolerate up to $t$ Byzantine nodes, where $n\geq 3t+1$.
-Moreover, within four asynchronous (communication) rounds, all correct processors are expected to decide. \end{theorem} {\ref{thm:imple}} \begin{theoremProof} We divide the proof into {four} arguments.
+Moreover, within four asynchronous (communication) rounds, all correct nodes are expected to decide. \end{theorem} {\ref{thm:imple}} \begin{theoremProof} We divide the proof into {four} arguments.